dentity007/Agentforce-Dynamic-Action-Invocable/README.md

 Key Apex entry points:
 - `DynamicActionPipeline` – End-to-end driver that returns both the plan and generated code artifacts.
+- `SchemaDiscoverInvoke` – Invocable wrapper that surfaces schema discovery to Flow, Copilot, or other agents.
 - `BlueprintSynthesisService` – Handles prompt orchestration and response parsing.
 - `CodeTemplateEngine` – Renders Apex/test classes with runtime guardrails baked in.
 - `DynamicActionOrchestrator` – Executes generated actions with safety checks.